The Midnight Library Book Club Questions

 We’re listing some suggestions below, but if you are hungry for more, we’ve got an even longer list of books similar to The Midnight Library.

-If you like the meta nature of books set in libraries, check out our book club guides for The Library of Lost and Found and The Cartographers.
+If you like the meta nature of books set in libraries, check out our book club guides for The Library of Lost and Found, The Book of Doors and The Cartographers.
 We’ve also got a WHOLE article that focuses on books about librarians and also books about books (and manuscripts and ancient texts).

 If you are keen for more of the “what if” aspect, we’ve also good a discussion guide for Wish You Were Here by Jodi Picoult.